 involved the Eurostar train from Paris to London.
 We were heading to London with our daughter Laura and her friend Ashley and I had arranged for all of us to get there via the Chunnel.

 Our experience with train travel was limited to two short journeys within France.
-In both cases we showed up at the station about fifteen minutes before our train was scheduled to depart.
+In both cases, we showed up at the station about fifteen minutes before our train was scheduled to depart.
 There were no security checks and no one asked to see our tickets.
 These two experiences made us lackadaisical about the train trip to London.

 Armed with our Chunnel tickets the four of us traveled from Strasbourg to Paris without any problem.
 We arrived at the Paris station with an hour and a half to spare before our train to London would leave so we went out for a delicious breakfast.
-We arrived back at the train station to find that we had missed the check in for our journey and we would have to book a later one.
+We arrived back at the train station to find that we had missed the check-in time for our journey and we would have to book a later one.
 The cost was $230 US.

 This was totally my fault as I had neglected to read the fine print on the tickets that clearly stated the check-in cutoff time.
 As one lady nicely pointed out the train was entering a different country so the requirements were similar to airline travel.